zhu0823/MusicPlayer/README.md

 # MusicPlayer
-Play music in you IPhone
+Play music on your iPhone

 It's my first day in GitHub for upload my first object.